dmathijs/MusicXML2SVG/README.md

 ## Setup for contributors

 1. Clone the repository to your local computer.
+2. Run npm install to install all dependencies.
-2. Develop and run "npm run build" to make webpack perform its magic.
+3. Develop and run "npm run build" to make webpack perform its magic.
+4. Run http-server in the root of the repository to get an overview of all available examples
-3. For improvements, feel free to make a PR
+5. For improvements, feel free to make a PR